PUB HLTH 7074OL - Introduction to Biostatistics

 Assignment 3: Inferential statistics (20%)

-In this assignment, students will select and calculate appropriate test statistics based on scenarios drawn from the population health
+In this assignment, students will select and calculate appropriate test statistics based on scenarios drawn from the population health literature.

 The students will be required to demonstrate their statistical reasoning skills by way of calculating descriptive statistics, formulating null and alternative hypotheses, performing inferential statistical tests, and interpreting the results of their calculations.
 Scheduled in Semester 1 examination period.